MyLife-Services/mylife-documentation/technical/dev-sessions/mylife-ai-open-dev-sessions.md

   1. Birth of a Diary Bot: based on specifications create flat OpenAI Diary Bot prototype from specifications
   2. Headless Diary Bot: Connect this working Diary Bot prototype with MyLife Backend via `actions`
   3. Head Transplant: from specifications (add two+ internal MyLife endpoints #4) and prototype instructions, build and show how Diary bot instructions are stored and realized in the MyLife platform
-  4. API interface: Take those two+ functions and build them out as endpoint
+  4. Into the Pipeline: using `obscure` as the fundamental novelty
   5. Frontend - looking like 2 episodes
      - container
      - entries